 Later, there is the bumper boat minigame, in which you're piloting a bumper boat, also against the other characters, with the goal to knock your friends into the mouths of hungry alligators!

 Cooking and carving

-This game notably features an inventory of ingredients - lemons, apples, chocolate and so on, that you can pick around town or buy in the market.
-There are also random pieces of wood that you can pick up.
+This game features an inventory of ingredients - lemons, apples, chocolate and so on, that you can pick up around town or buy in the market.
+There are also random pieces of wood that you can find.
 In the beginning of the game, we weren't sure what to do with any of these.
 But later, when you start outfitting your house with appliances, you can do cooking and carving, which is what these items are for.

 For the carving, you only need a workbench, and your wood.
 You use the workbench, and can smooth the wood down to a block, and then hopefully carve something nice.
 The resulting items can be put in your house (apparently?
 We had trouble with this) or sold for money.
 One of the items you can carve is none other than the Chainsaw Chicken from the very beginning of Bustin' Out.
 It came back!!

 This carving mechanic is cute, but, unfortunately, it is plagued by a horrific bug.
 Placing the workbench in your house sometimes causes other furniture to disappear forever.
 This is especially bad in this game, since there are some objects that are one-time only things that you can never get again.
 We lost a unique seasonal Halloween pumpkin this way.